Predictions of Stellar Occultations by Haumea and the Event of 4 May 2026: Abstract

-\abstract {Haumea is the third-largest of the five officially recognized dwarf planets and one of the four that reside in the trans-Neptunian region.
-It is among the most exotic bodies in the Solar System, with an exceptionally rapid rotation, a highly elongated triaxial shape, and a ring that orbits about three times more slowly than Haumea itself.
-Because of its large heliocentric distance, direct exploration by dedicated space missions is not feasible in the short term, so progress must rely on ground- and near-Earth facilities.
-Stellar occultations are among the most powerful tools to investigate trans-Neptunian objects.} {We present new predictions of stellar occultations by Haumea and its ring for stars down to Gaia G = 21, and assess their scientific potential, with special emphasis on the 4 May 2026 event.} {We computed occultation opportunities for the coming years and evaluated the 4 May 2026 geometry in detail, including Haumea's rotation phase, known 3D shape, pole orientation, and sky-plane motion, to estimate the expected shadow-path width.
-Because the target star has a very large Gaia RUWE, we also carried out a dedicated reliability analysis, including speckle observations.} {We identify eleven valuable events through 2030.
-For 4 May 2026, we derive an expected sky-plane shadow width of 2224 $\pm$ 30 km, substantially larger than conservative nominal assumptions and therefore highly favorable for observations.
-Speckle imaging reveals a companion at $\sim$0.12 arcsec and $\Delta m \approx 3.1$; this companion is also expected to be occulted and shifts the nominal main-star path prediction on Earth by about 8 mas.} {These results confirm the strong scientific return expected from coordinated observations of upcoming Haumea occultations, especially the 4 May 2026 event, and provide an updated framework to improve constraints on Haumea's shape, density, ring properties, and environment.}
+Haumea is the third-largest of the five officially recognized dwarf planets and one of the four that reside in the trans-Neptunian region.
+It is among the most exotic bodies in the Solar System.
+Because of its large distance, direct exploration by space missions is not feasible in the short term, so progress must rely on ground- and near-Earth facilities.
+Stellar occultations are among the most powerful tools to investigate trans-Neptunian objects.
+We present predictions of occultations by Haumea in the coming years for stars down to Gaia G = 21.
+We identify eleven relevant events through 2030.
+We analysed in detail the geometry of the 4 May 2026 event, including Haumea's rotation phase, known 3D shape, pole orientation, and sky-plane motion.
+We derive a sky-plane shadow width of 2224 $\pm$ 30 km, substantially larger than nominal assumptions and therefore highly favorable for observations.
+Given the star's large RUWE of 6.6, raising concerns about the detectability of the event, we also performed a reliability analysis.
+Speckle imaging reveals a companion at $\sim$0.12 arcsec and $\Delta m \approx 3.1$; this companion is also expected to be occulted, and shifts the nominal main-star path prediction on Earth by about 8 mas.